Rene-007/atomicDDA/430_atomicDDA_flakes/README.md

 ## Results

-For an imported regrowon gold dimer consisting of 1.000.000 atoms the calculation went as following:
+For an imported regrown gold dimer consisting of 1.000.000 atoms the calculation resulted in:

     >> atomicDDA
     Importing a flake with a size of 128.5nm x 35.2nm x 15.0nm consisting of 27683775